 Using his slick-looking 1947 Ford F1 for demonstration, Brent Ackley teaches you how to replace a master cylinder on a classic car by disconnecting the brake light switch and brake lines, removing the old master cylinder and bench bleeding the new one.

-Cutting, bending and creating inverted flares on brake lines is a necessary skill in building a classic car.
-Mark Simpson takes us through the process step-by-step, so you’ll be prepared to build your own custom brake lines.Watch Now >>
+Cutting, bending, and creating inverted flares on brake lines is a necessary skill when building a classic car.
+Mark Simpson takes us through the process step by step so you’ll be prepared to build your own custom brake lines.Watch Now >>

 Bleeding the master cylinder can be done with it in the car but it would take a long time to get all the air worked out.
 Brent Ackley shows you how to bench bleed a master cylinder by using bleeding ports, attaching little hoses and adding brake fluid.
 Last step is pumping the actuating rod…Watch Now >>

 Front disc brake conversions have become commonplace for many classic car enthusiasts.
 Mark Simpson takes us step-by-step through the process of installing an SSBC conversion kit on the front of our ’57 DeSoto project car.
 From removing all of the factory hardware to installing new brackets, rotors and calipers, you’ll see first hand how you…Watch Now >>